 1. Do I have to register as a business opportunity?

-The Secretary of State does not decide if an individual or entity must register.
-The Registrations Unit can provide, on request, a copy of the Business Opportunity Act ("Act").
-The Act defines a "Business Opportunity", lists exemptions, and provides guidelines for registration.
-It is the seller's responsibility to determine whether the seller should register.
+The Secretary of State does not decide if a person must register.
+The Business Opportunity Act ("Act") defines a "Business Opportunity," lists exemptions, and provides guidelines for registration.
+It is the seller's responsibility to determine whether the seller must register.
+A seller may enlist the assistance of a private attorney.

 2. How do I register?